Are You Overloaded With Work? An Honest Assessment & How To Cope

 There is also a compounding effect with assets: having one well-performing asset can provide you with the motivation (and time/revenue, in some cases) to produce two, three, or four assets.
 The more valuable your asset portfolio is, the broader your audience stands to be, and the more your business is able to stand on its own.

 Run through this filter to find out.

-Step One: Organize Your Tasks
+1. Organize Your Tasks

 Organize your tasks into four columns corresponding to the four types of tasks outlined above.
 Then, take stock: